Image by sasun bughdaryan from iStock

 Just as not everything written in a book is true, data can be misleading or incomplete.
 It’s a collection of information recorded by humans, subject to errors and omissions.

-For instance, in the field of artificial intelligence (AI), AI biases stem from the data it’s fed, reflecting the choices and prejudices of those who compile the data.
+For instance, in artificial intelligence (AI), AI biases stem from the data it’s fed, reflecting the choices and prejudices of those who compile the data.
 The issues with AI bias are often due to poor decisions regarding data selection.
 Data isn’t inherently objective; it carries the implicit values of its creators.

-It is crucial to understand that data’s value lies in its ability to enhance memory, not ensure objectivity.
+Data’s value lies in its ability to enhance memory, not ensure objectivity.
 Embracing data means embracing a significant advancement in human potential.
 It’s about transforming information into action, extending beyond the limits of personal memory to make better, more informed decisions.

 Chose the right tool for the job

-Full information is always preferable to partial information
+Prefer complete information to partial information

-No matter which how you plan to use data, full information is always preferable to partial information.
+No matter how you plan to use data, full information is always preferable to partial information.
 If you only have partial information, you’re dealing with uncertainty, and that’s where statistical methods come in.

 Questions to Consider